German Orphan Home

 The General German Orphans Home was designed by Architect George A. Frederick (Prominent German Architect that designed many significant buildings of that era, including Baltimore City Hall).
 See the website http://georgeafrederick.com.

-The General German Orphans Home 1905
+Photo: The General German Orphans Home 1905

 The ‘Home’ is the oldest of its kind in Baltimore and still exists today.
 The project began in 1863 when Martin Kratt, pastor of the German Evangelical Lutheran Trinity Church appealed to the German population of Baltimore.
 On July 12, 1863, it was organized and founded as the German Protestant Orphan Association of the City of Baltimore.
-The name was changed in 1866 to make it non-secular, feeling that the home would receive greater support.
+The name was changed in 1866 to make it non-secular, removing 'Protestant', feeling that the home would receive greater support.
 This change invited the entire German population to embrace and befriend the home regardless of creed, which they did.

 The reports of the home were printed in German until 1896 when the reports appeared both in English and German.
 Around 1921 the reports were done in English only.

 The original site of the home was at 69 Pratt Street near Canal (Central Avenue).
 It opened on July 12, 1863.
 They soon outgrew this facility and moved to 69 North Calvert Street.
 The move was made in July 1867.
-One of the reports that year indicated that their were 43 children, 30 of school age (22 boys and 8 girls).
+One of the reports that year indicated that there were 43 children, 30 of school age (22 boys and 8 girls).
 At that time the children attended the Evangelical Lutheran Trinity Church School.
-Later they would also attend the Scheib School and Knapp’s.
+Later they would also attend the Scheib and Knapp’s Schools.
 When the districts opened the English-German schools, most would attend the public schools.
 Later in the early 20s, many of the children attended public high schools.
 The first boy graduated from Catonsville High School in 1926.
 The address for the home in the Weishampel's Baltimore Guide in 1896 (pg.
 83) lists Aisquith near Orleans.

 Some important provisions within the 1866 constitution: